Skip to main content

 You may submit a benefit appeal request to have the addition of your child reviewed by the Appeals Committee after the 30-day deadline has passed.
 All committee decisions are final.
 Note that it may take up to 45 days to receive a decision.

-All dependents must have a Social Security number issued by the Social Security Administration (this information is needed for claims processing purposes only).
+All dependents must have a Social Security number issued by the Social Security Administration (this information is needed for claims processing purposes and to meet ACA requirements only).
 Your dependent information can be updated by contacting Human Resources upon receipt of the Social Security number.

 Provided you are enrolled in the disability plan offered by Vanderbilt and pre-existing conditions are not a factor, you may be eligible for partial income replacement while you are away from work.
-Contact UNUM, Vanderbilt's disability provider, at 1.800.836.6900 to begin your claim.
-Reference 224887 as the contract number and be prepared to provide the name, address and contact number for your medical care provider.
-It is your responsibility to initiate your disability claim.
+Contact MetLife, Vanderbilt's disability provider, at 1.833.622.0135 to begin your claim.

 You may continue your health benefits while on leave.
-Your portion of the premium can continue to be deducted from your paycheck as long as your remain in a paid status.
-In the event your leave extends into an unpaid status, you will automatically be enrolled in direct billing through Benefits Express, the authorized benefit administrator for Vanderbilt University.
+Your portion of the premium can continue to be deducted from your paycheck as long as you remain in a paid status.
+In the event your leave extends into an unpaid status, you will automatically be enrolled in direct billing through Empyrean Billing Services, the authorized benefit administrator for Vanderbilt University.

 Contact Information